RashCD/FB_Crawler/README.md

 # FB_Crawler
 A function to fetch FB reporting api and use internally.
-This function is using microsoft azure function
+This function is using azure function